Bolotnaya Square case: Vladimir Akimenkov

 Born in 1987.
 An activist with the "Left Front" organization.
-He has been held in custody since June 10, currently he is kept in the pre-detention prison No. 5 in Moscow.
-He is facing charges of participating in mass riots (article 212 of the Russian Criminal Code) and he could be sentenced to up to eight years in prison.
+He was taken into custody on June 10, 2012, and held in pre-detention prison No. 5 in Moscow.
+He faced charges of participating in mass riots (article 212 of the Russian Criminal Code) which carries a sentence of up to eight years in prison.
 He was accused of throwing a flag pole at a policeman.
-The only piece of evidence that the indictment is founded upon is the testimony provided by the Special Unit policeman Egorov, the only witness.
+The only piece of evidence for the indictment was testimony provided by Special Unit policeman Egorov, the only witness.

 Akimenkov suffers from serious inborn eye diseases such as severe myopia, partial atrophy of the eye nerve and coloboma of the iris.
-In prison his eyesight is drastically decreasing.

-In the month of September 3.5 thousand people signed a petition demanding his hospitalization.
+In prison his eyesight seriously deteriorated.
+In September 3,500 people signed a petition demanding his hospitalization.
 He was transferred to the prison hospital.
 The doctors described his condition as satisfactory.
 On October 29 in court Vladimir insisted that his eyesight was getting even weaker.

 Different civic activists organized numerous actions in support of Vladimir Akimenkov.
-At the latest court session on November 26 his lawyer Dmitry Agranovsky presented letters from the Parliament member Ilya Ponomarev, the human rights activist Lev Ponomarev, the writer Ludmila Ulitskaya and the human rights activist Ludmila Alekseeva offering to put up bail for Akimenkov.
+In court on November 26, his lawyer Dmitry Agranovsky presented letters, offering to put up bail for Akimenkov, from the Parliament member Ilya Ponomarev, the human rights activist Lev Ponomarev, the writer Ludmila Ulitskaya and the human rights activist Ludmila Alekseeva.

-On May 16, his custody extension was annulled by the Moscow City Court and he was supposed to be freed on June 10.
-But on June 6, as preliminary hearings began, all the defendants were remanded again until November, 24th, so Vladimir's detention was extended until late November.
+On May 16, 2013, Akimenkov's custody extension was annulled by the Moscow City Court and he was to be freed on June 10.
+However, on June 6, as preliminary hearings began, all the defendants were remanded again until November 24th.
 Akimenkov was amnestied in December 2013.